-Gene editing has featured prominently in the news recently, with studies published in Nature and Science describing the advancement of sophisticated gene editing tools known as base editors.
+Gene editing has been featured prominently in the news recently.
+With studies published in Nature and Science, describing the advancement of sophisticated gene editing tools known as base editors.
 While the article in Nature details further development on the powerful CRISPR technology for editing DNA, the publication in Science presents a highly promising RNA editing platform.

 Clustered Regularly Interspaced Short Palindromic Repeat, better known as CRISPR, was first identified as a bacterial defence system.
-CRISPR are sections of DNA which contain short repetitions of base sequences followed by spacer segments, and play a key role in allowing bacteria to remember exposure to viruses or plasmids and prevent a future attack.
+CRISPR are sections of DNA which contain short repetitions of base sequences followed by spacer segments.
+CRISPR plays a key role in allowing bacteria to remember exposure to viruses or plasmids to prevent a future attack.
 Following infection of a bacterium, small sections of the invader’s DNA are captured and integrated into the CRISPR.
-Subsequent exposure to the same invader results in the production of RNA segments from the foreign DNA contained within the CRISPR arrays; these RNA segments then specifically target the invader’s DNA and guide endonucleases to cleave it.
+Subsequent exposure to the same invader results in the production of RNA segments from the foreign DNA contained within the CRISPR arrays.
+These RNA segments then specifically target the invader’s DNA and guide endonucleases to cleave it.

-Although CRISPR-Cas9 gene editing is an extremely powerful technique, mistakes can arise when the cellular machinery attempts a repair, or can result when the DNA is cut at regions which share a high degree of similarity with the intended target.
-In contrast to CRISPR, base editing does not cut the DNA but instead relies on enzymes to convert one base pair to another at a target genomic locus.
+Although CRISPR-Cas9 gene editing is an extremely powerful technique, mistakes can arise.
+It arises when the cellular machinery attempts a repair or when the DNA is cut at regions which share a high degree of similarity with the intended target.
+In contrast to CRISPR, base editing does not cut the DNA.
+Instead, it relies on enzymes to convert one base pair to another at a target genomic locus.

 How has the base editing technique recently been advanced?